geeknoid/Undertaker/README.md

 * **Unused Public REST/gRPC APIs**.
 If your assemblies expose a dead web API, the tool won't be able to tell you about it.
 This is because the tool doesn't analyze the HTTP requests and responses, so it can't tell if a particular API is actually used or not.

-* *Enum Members and Const Values**.
+* **Enum Members and Const Values**.
 Undertaker cannot detect unused enum members or const values.

 Undertaker tries really hard not to produce any false positives (i.e. claiming code is dead when it really isn't).
-But ultimately, the too may get fooled by uses of reflection.
+But ultimately, the tool may get fooled by uses of reflection:

+* Dynamically-loaded assemblies
+* Individual members only accessed via reflection

+Not identifying all roots, and the above two uses of reflection can lead to false positives.

 ## Ideas